Brian-Pho/Textbook-Notes/content/posts/other/quotes/index.md

 - “Don't you find it odd," she continued, "that when you're a kid, everyone, all the world, encourages you to follow your dreams.
 But when you're older, somehow they act offended if you even try.” - **Ethan Hawke**
 - To look up and wonder at our place in the universe, to look down and wonder my place in humanity.
 - You know that place between asleep and awake, that place where you still remember dreaming?
 That’s where I’ll always love you.
 That’s where I’ll be waiting. - **Rich Edwards, Where I'll Be Waiting**
+- They pop up every now and then.
+People who don't wake up from the dream even after tens of years.
+I love people like that. - **Erika Yano, Shirobako**

 ## Identity